BonsaiAI/bonsaiai.github.io/source/includes/getting-started/_install.html.md

 ## Clone a sample project

-Clone a sample simulation project with git.
+Clone a sample simulation project with `git clone`.
 For this guide we'll be walking you through [OpenAI Gym's][4] Mountain Car environment, one of the supported Bonsai simulators.

 ```
 git clone https://github.com/BonsaiAI/gym-mountaincar-sample